Creating an AI-powered

 The Results

-We managed to deliver an MVP of the comments moderation platform, creating a system that was able to give on brand non-deterministic output that was intelligent and contextual and ready to plug and play for publishing teams helping moderation teams move faster while giving them the context they need to make decisions to keep news comments sections safe and free of violence and harm.
+We delivered an MVP of the comments moderation platform that could generate on‑brand, non‑deterministic feedback that felt intelligent and contextual.
+The system was ready to plug and play for publishing teams, helping moderation teams move faster while giving them the context they need to keep comment sections safe and free of violence and harm.

 Crafted with ❤️ by Austin Skhosana